Skip to main content

 Treat PE as a review item, not a sales claim.
 These materials do not establish PE trigger tests, thresholds, day-count rules, or definitive liability allocation, so do not assume exposure is eliminated or transferred by default.

 Use this escalation rule.
 If your contract structure, your client-facing role, or your day-to-day work pattern could be read as local presence, stop and require written review by the client and the provider.
-If a country-specific threshold or day-count rule applies, insert it only after verification: Add current threshold after verification.
+Any country-specific threshold or day-count rule should stay pending until it has been verified against provider, contract, and local source records before use.

 Before you sign, get these points in writing: